imgeorgiev/imgeorgiev.github.io/_posts/2025-01-31-why-bc-not-rl.md

 ![](/img/blog/2025-01-31-why-bc-not-rl/value.png){: style="display: block; margin: auto;"}

 The second common pattern I found is that these cyclic tasks appear convex after stochastic smoothing (see my other blog post [What makes RL tick](https://www.imgeorgiev.com/2024-03-15-stochastic-rl/)).
-Below, I take the converged optimal Anymal running policy, select a **single parameter** from the actor neural network, and change it to get a pseudo-landscape for the problem.
-The orange line is a sketch of what the landscape looks like after stochastic smoothing.
+In one experiment, I took the converged optimal Anymal running policy and varied a **single parameter** in the actor neural network to generate a pseudo-landscape of the optimization problem.
+The orange line in the figure below sketches the appearance of the landscape after applying stochastic smoothing.

 ![](/img/blog/2025-01-31-why-bc-not-rl/anymal_landscape.jpeg){: width="60%" style="display: block; margin: auto;"}